Tevita Funaki (Chair)

-Tevita Funaki is the CEO of West Fono Health Trust.
+Tevita Funaki is the CEO of The Fono, a Pacific provider of medical, dental, social, public health and education services.
 Born in New Zealand but raised in Tonga, Tevita attended Otago University and graduated with a B.Com in 2000 and a Post Graduate Diploma in Project Management from Unitec in 2007.
-Prior to joining West Fono Health trust as Chief Executive, Tevita was the Pacific Health Manager for ProCare Health Limited and was the National Pasifika Liaison Advisor for Massey University.
+Prior to joining The Fono in July 2010, Tevita was the Pacific Health Manager for ProCare Health Ltd and the National Pasifika Liaison Advisor for Massey University.
+He is currently the Chairman of the ProCare Pacific Advisory Committee.

 Dr Stephanie Taylor